What does scientific research say so far about:

 Neuroregenerative potential of lion’s mane mushroom, Hericium erinaceus (Bull.: Fr.)
 Pers. (higher Basidiomycetes), in the treatment of peripheral nerve injury (review) – Kah-Hui Wong & Al.

-Experiment: in vivo (ratus norvegicus – rat)
+(ratus norvegicus – rat)

 Download the original paper